sumguytho/SuperHexagonRE/README.md

 be off, whatever is written in this README takes precedence over header files.

-The offsets for windows might be off though, everything that isn't a part of the patch (explanations wise) was tested on linux.
+The offsets for windows might be off though, everything that isn't a part of the patch (explanations and offsets wise) was tested on linux.

 ## Directory contents

- - other/dump_prints.gdb - a gdb script i used to get the locations of calls to graphicsclass::print along with strings being printed and their colours
+ - other/dump_prints.gdb - a gdb script I used to get the locations of calls to graphicsclass::print along with strings being printed and their colours
  - other/cull_redundant_prints.py - a python script used to cull redundant strings in the text file produced by gdb script
- - SuperHexagon.exe.gzf and SuperHexagon.gzf - Ghidra projects with all the stuff
+ - SuperHexagon.exe.gzf and SuperHexagon.gzf - [Ghidra](https://github.com/NationalSecurityAgency/ghidra)
-I could figure out about the game, version 10.3.2 is required to open them
+projects with all the stuff I could figure out about the game, version 10.3.2 is required to open them
  - SuperHexagonLinux.h and SuperHexagonWindows.h - structures exported from Ghidra
 projects, everything present in one file but not another is same for both versions of the game